quanghuy0112/Java-Insurance-System-Asm1/README.md

 ## Usage

 Download all the file, unzip.
 After unzip this, there will be the file name "Java-Insurance-System-Asm1-main" and inside this file, there will be a file that has the same name with the privious file.
-The user should open and run the insided file
+The user should open and run the insided file and run the main class

 ## License